 Liberty Medical Aid Boasts Numerous Options

-The Liberty Medical Scheme is one of South Africa’s top five medical aids, and to make it easier for members to choose suitable cover and contribution rates, it has an easy-to-use online “comparison tool” and “option matchmaker”.
+The Liberty Health Medical Aid is one of South Africa’s top five medical schemes, and to make it easier for members to choose suitable cover and contribution rates, it has an easy-to-use online “comparison tool” and “option matchmaker”.

 While the company talks about one medical aid fitting all its members, the options are in fact vast and varied.
-All you have to do is identify what level of medical aid cover you want and need, and the contribution you can afford to pay each month.
+First, identify what level of medical aid cover you want and need.
+Then look at the contribution you can afford to pay each month.

-How to Identify the Best Liberty Medical Scheme Option for You
+How to Identify the Best Liberty Health Medical Aid Option for You

 - Traditional Ultimate – offers ultimate flexibility and the most comprehensive cover possible